I recently travelled to the US and Canada for quite an adventure. Here’s the story of my trip…

 Day 9 – Sunday – time to go home…

-Breakfast and then the drive back to Newark Airport – so sad to be leaving, it’s been such a whirlwind, fast holiday and we’ve seen so much in just 9 days!
+We had breakfast and then the drove back to Newark Airport – so sad to be leaving, it’s been such a whirlwind, fast holiday and we’ve seen so much in just 9 days!
 We drove through Pennsylvania, Maryland, Delaware and New Jersey and arrived at Newark a little early… plenty of time to read in the airport and now we’re just about to fly home.
 What an amazing trip, what amazing things we’ve seen and I’m so happy to have shared it with two awesome travel companions 🙂